-Our expedition ends with Psalm 30.
+To help us prepare for the Lord's Table, we're going to delve into a very practical passage, Psalm 30.
 The heading calls it both a psalm and a song, and attributes it to Israel's greatest king: Of David.

+We need some background to appreciate this wonderful psalm.
 There is only one David in the Bible.
 David became king at the age of thirty and ruled as king for some forty years, the first seven and one-half in Hebron and the final thirty-three years in Jerusalem.
 There are 58 references to David in the New Testament.
 In Romans 1:3 Paul points out that God's Son "as to human nature was a descendant of David."
 In Revelation 22:16 we hear Jesus say, "I, Jesus...am the Root and the Offspring of David."

 Yes, David was a great man of God, yet he was far from perfect.
 In fact, he wrote Psalm 30 after a serious blunder.
 That's hope-giving for the rest of us blunderers!
 The issue isn't whether you will fall short of God's standard, for we all do.
 The issue is what you do after you've blown it.
 Do you ignore your sin?
 Do you blame-shift and justify your sin?
 Do you try and run from it?
+Or do you just wallow in it?

-Far better to do what David did in Psalm 30, face it, confess it to God and all appropriate others, and experience the majesty of God's mercy!
+Far better to do what David did in Psalm 30!